aswinayyolath/stretch-kafka-docs/docs/Testing-performance.md

 The Open messaging benchmark framework deploys 8 benchmark workers and one driver in the K8s environment.
 Once the tests start, the driver employs the workers to produce/consume messages to the cluster using its bootstrap url.

 ## Configuration
-For all the stretched Kafka cluster configurations, the OpenShift (OCP)/K8s clusters were located in the same data centers, minimizing network latency and focusing on the additional latency introduced by the networking tools in use.
+For the stretch cluster configurations, the OpenShift (OCP)/K8s clusters were located in the same data centers, minimizing network latency and focusing on the additional latency introduced by the networking tools in use.

 ### Regular Kafka cluster
 We used a regular Kraft Kafka cluster with three brokers, three controllers, and ephemeral storage.
 This Custom Resource (CR) was applied in an OCP environment.